brandonyph/Text-Mining-With-R/README.md

     ## [5,]     0     0     0     0     0    73
     ## [6,]     0     0     0     0     1     0

-# Export the word Count as dataframe
+# Export The Word Count as Dataframe

 ``` r
 word_matrix <- as.data.frame(word_count)